julioherrera24/PortfolioWebsite/README.md

-# PortfolioWebsite
+# PersonalWebsite
-This repository will contain the files to my personal website.
+This is my personal website where I will eventually display my professional portfolio.
+Written in html/css.

+## Languages used
+HMTL/CSS, eventually javascript